 Assembly was rather easy, as all one needed to do was put on the weed guard and also the handle.

 I took it outdoors as well as to the front of the house and looked dubiously at the growth of high weeds that were standing around 2 feet high.
-They had actually not been weed whacked from mid last season, as I dislike weed consuming with an a passion.
+They had actually not been weed-whacked from mid last season, as I dislike weed consuming with a passion.
 All the vibration from gas-powered weed eaters really injures the shoulder, and so it had become a job for another day.

 The first thing I noticed that this Greenworks is HEAVY.
 Note that no shoulder band came with my Greenworks device.

 The weeds were there giggling and laughing at me with my new battery-operated weed eater showing no fear.
 The weeds took notice, and I think I saw them start to tremble a little.
 As for me, I was smiling like a maniac working from the top down.

 3. The Bump Head

 When it came time that I needed more line, I whispered a little prayer.
 No bump head I have actually ever used before has worked.
 None.
 That constantly required me to use a third-event head that you put cut line into.
 I did a light tap on the ground and, divine cow, it worked!
 I was satisfied!